You dont have javascript enabled! Please enable it!Skip to main content

 4. Ivan Kupala Day is a summer solstice celebration on June 23rd.
 It’s a day of water, fire, and herbs, and the holiday is steeped in Ukrainian folklore.
 Popular customs include jumping over a bonfire, floating flower wreaths on a river, and searching for fern flowers.

 5. Malanka is a New Year‘s celebration on January 13th.
-It’s a time for costumes, music, and a celebration of and folklore.
-Popular customs include masking (wearing costumes and masks), caroling, and visiting and neighbors.
+It’s a time for costumes, music, and a celebration of Ukrainian culture and folklore.
+Popular customs include masking (wearing costumes and masks), caroling, and visiting friends and neighbors.

 6. Vyshyvanka Day is a celebration of traditional Ukrainian embroidery on the third Thursday of May.
 Ukrainians wear traditional embroidered shirts (vyshyvankas) to celebrate their national identity and cultural heritage.
 There are parades and exhibitions of traditional Ukrainian clothing and crafts.